Citrix Managed Desktops

 Admins have the ability to power manage the machines that are in a catalog based on the time of the day.
 Admins can also control the actions that are to be performed on a session that is idle or disconnected and the time-out for those actions to occur.

 An admin can set the working hours for a catalog (based on time-zone) and then define how many VMs are needed in off-work hours.
-Then we can shut down the rest of the VMs to save on Azure consumption cost.
+Then we can shut down the rest of the VMs to save on the Azure consumption cost.
 Autoscale also works to bring up the required number of machines to serve the session when the work hours are resumed.
 Resulting in a great experience when users try to log in again.

 Admin can set timeouts for when idle sessions should be disconnected, logged off, and powered off.